syngenta-digital/example-android-gmaps-polygon-coloring-issue/README.md

 # example-android-gmaps-polygon-coloring-issue
-This a PoC for reproducing a issue on the new renderer of the Google Maps Android SDK
+This is a PoC for reproducing an issue on the new renderer of the Google Maps Android SDK